sircharlo/jw-launcher/README.md

 # Welcome!

-Here is a simple app that facilitates launching Zoom meetings and play videos from JW Broadcasting or special programs from JW Stream, for our dear elderly ones who might have trouble doing so unassisted.
-There is also a feature to launch a TeamViewer session (if remote help is needed), a setting to ensure system volume is set to the desired level, and a button to shut down the computer.
-The app can be set to run automatically when Windows boots, which could be especially useful for an older person if combined with a password-less Windows login.
+Here is a simple app that facilitates launching Zoom meetings and special programs from JW Stream, as well as playing videos from JW Broadcasting, made specifically for our dear elderly ones who might have trouble connecting to meetings, service, assemblies, conventions and the like, on their own.

+There are also optional buttons to launch a TeamViewer session, should remote help be needed, and a button to shut down the computer.

+The app can be set to run automatically when the computer boots, and even to launch certain Zoom meetings or JW Stream events at specified times.
+This could be especially useful for an older person if combined with a password-less computer login.
+After turning on the computer, the user would then be automatically connected to the appropriate meeting, at the right time.

 ![Main screen of app](https://github.com/sircharlo/jw-launcher/blob/main/screenshots/01-main.png?raw=true)